benAdambridge/US-political-polls-data-analysis/README.md

 # US political polls data analysis

-I used PostgreSQL to create and load data, and analyse data particularly using subqueries, for the 2016 US election.
+I used PostgreSQL to create and load data, and analyse data particularly using subqueries/CTEs, for the 2016 US election.

 The main finding from conducting this work was that generally, in modern times, the presidential candidate with the most money raised for their campaign, **tends to win**.
   - This is somewhat a misleading claim, given the lack of variables I looked at.
 This is just to say that there is a correlation (subject to t-tests etc.).

+I created a PowerBI dashboard, connected to the Postgre database.

 **Sources:**